Free Dev Day — June 25 — Virtual

 Step 3: DV - Tracking New Data to be loaded into the Raw Vault

-The tables we just created are going to be used by Snowpipe to drip-feed the data as it is lands in the stage.
+The tables we created will be used by Snowpipe to drip-feed the data as it lands in the stage.
 In order to easily detect and incrementally process the new portion of data we'll create streams on these staging tables.
 These streams are part of the mechanism used to load data into the Enterprise Memory Zone's Raw Vault, not into the Landing Zone, so we place them accordingly.

 --- DV: Tracking Customer Changes ----------------------------------------------